andyhaha/CleanArchitectureGitHubApp/README.md

 This project follows the **Clean Architecture** principles and adopts the **MVVM** (Model-View-ViewModel) architectural pattern to achieve better modularization and separation of concerns.
 By decoupling different business logic from UI logic, the project is easier to test and maintain.

-### Multi-Modules Development

-The project follows a **multi-modules** architecture for better maintainability, reusability, and separation of concerns.
-Below is an overview of the modules:

-├── app               # Main Android application module ├── feature
-│   ├── home          # Home feature module
-│   └── details       # Details feature module
-└── libs
-    ├── network       # Network module (Retrofit integration) └── common        # Common utils library
+Here’s an overview of your project structure, following the style of your example:

-### Modules Breakdown:
+## Modules Overview

-	•	app: The main Android app module.
-It serves as the entry point and orchestrates the various feature and library modules.
+	•	:app - Main Android app module that coordinates feature and library modules.
-	•	feature/home: Handles the home screen of the app, which likely displays a list of repositories or user profiles retrieved from the GitHub API.
-	•	feature/details: Displays detailed information for selected repositories or users from the home screen.
+	•	:feature:home - Displays a list of GitHub users with the ability to search and store results locally using Room.
+	•	:feature:details - Shows detailed information about selected users, including their profile and repositories.
-	•	libs/network: A library module that manages network requests using Retrofit to interact with the GitHub API.
+	•	:libs:network - Manages network requests using Retrofit and Moshi for data serialization.
-	•	libs/common: Contains utility classes and helper methods that are shared across different modules (e.g., logging, string manipulations, view utilities).
+	•	:libs:common - Kotlin-only module providing utility functions and common classes used throughout the app.

 ## Technologies Used